kingfish777/causalVAR/README.md

-These scripts demonstrate how to perform Vector Autoregression
+These scripts demonstrate how to perform run Vector Autoregression (VAR), extract residual/error from the output for use as input for causal learning and discovery algorithms.